whroman/minesweeper-react/README.md

 ### Getting Started

 It is imperative to have the default `gulp` (or `gulp dev`) task running while developing.
-The dev server is located at `http://localhost:8888`.
+The dev server is located at `http://localhost:8890`.

 ### Adding New JS Libraries

-1. Add lib to project using `bower` from the project root
+1. Add lib to project using `npm` from the project root
-2. The lib will appear in `[root]/Resources/bower_components/....`
-3. Declare the path to the lib file in `[root]/Tasks//paths.js` as an Array item in `path.js.libs`.
+2. Declare the path to the lib file in `[root]/Tasks//paths.js` as an Array item in `path.js.libs`.
 The files will be concat'd in listed order.

 ### Adding New Coffeescript Files